lahammond/RESPAN/README.md

 - **Model training from the GUI** – train/finetune nnU‑Net, CARE‑3D or SelfNet without code.
 - **Comprehensive and Automatic Results** – automatic generation of validation MIPs, 3D volumes, and comprehensive spatial/morphological statistics.
 - **Built‑in validation** – compare ground truth datasets to RESPAN outputs to validate quantification.
+- **Step-by-step tutorials** - view our introduction and tutorials for analysis and model training [here] (https://youtu.be/Q6zu6y5P6Mc)
 - **Stand‑alone or scriptable** – run the GUI on Windows or from a Python environment.
 - **Lossless compression** – gzip lossless compression of data ensures a minimal footprint for generated results and validation images.